ma16/rpio/cc/Console/Device/Ds18s20/1wire.md

 Write Time-Slot | Transmit a single bit from Master to Slave.
 Read Time-Slot | Transmit a single bit from Slave to Master.

 The communication is initiated by the Master with a Reset Pulse, followed by the Slave's Presence Pulse.
-Then, the Master issues a command to address one or several Slaves, followed by an optional function call.
+Then, the Master issues a ROM command to address one or several Slaves, followed by an optional Function command.

-Command | Description
+ROM Command | Description
 :------ | :----------
 Search ROM | Identify the ROM codes of all Slaves.
 This may take several calls.
 Read ROM | Read the Slave’s ROM code if there is only one Slave.
-Match ROM | Address a specific Slave by its ROM code and issue a function.
+Match ROM | Address a specific Slave by its ROM code and issue a Function.
-Skip ROM | Address all Slaves simultaneously and issue a function.
+Skip ROM | Address all Slaves simultaneously and issue a Function.
 Alarm (ROM) Search | Identify the ROM codes of all Slaves that hold a pending Alarm.
 This may take several calls.

-A function that can be issued after addressing a Slave.
+A Function can be issued after addressing a Slave.
 The actual Function type is defined by the Slave's implementation.
 For example, a temperature sensor may provide two Functions: start sampling and read temperature.

 ## Hardware Configuration